Alonzo Costilla: Part of a small but mighty team

 What is your current position, and what are your job responsibilities?

 I am a Printing Trades Specialist and Lead Bindery worker.
 My main responsibility is to prioritize the printing projects and make sure they are completed by the due dates.
 I also direct other bindery employees; I can pitch in where needed and delegate the work.
-Part of my job is to be available to answer questions and help with troubleshooting and problem solving, while working together with all the other areas of the print shop.
+Part of my job is to be available to answer questions and help with troubleshooting and problem solving.
+I work together with all the other areas of the print shop: the press and digital production.
 It is a collaborative team effort to get everything done on time.

 What has been your career path; how did you end up in your current position?

-I started 15 years ago in California in various print shops.
-I was blessed to be able to be mentored by a man I had known for many years.
+I probably spent over 15 years down in the California central valley in various print shops.
+I was blessed to be able to be mentored by a man I had known for many years—he taught me a lot.
+When he moved jobs, he always took me with him and hired me on in whatever new company he was working for.

-My wife and I wanted to get out of the central valley of California because it was hot and very dry, and crime was on the rise.
-I was already very vested in the printing industry, so I applied for a pressman position at the UO.
-We were in the process of selling our home and buying another one.
-And were living with my parents while we completed the process to purchase the next house.
-The wheels used to turn very slowly here at the UO so several months after I had first applied, the director at the time—Mark Dixon—called me at my parents’ house.
+Then, at a certain point, my wife and I wanted to get out of the central valley of California because it was hot and very dry, and the crime was starting to get really bad.
+I was already very vested in the printing industry, but I started to look for other positions.
+I applied for this position here at the UO but I never thought I would get hired.
+I was in the process of selling my home and buying another one.
+We had sold our house and were living with my parents while we completed the process to purchase the next house.
+The wheels used to turn very slowly here at the UO so several months after I had first applied, the director at the time—Mark Dixon at the time—called me at my parents’ house.
 I have no idea how he found me!
-Anyway, he invited me to an interview, so I came up to Oregon.
-The interview went really well, and he called me the next day to offer me the job.
-That was October 2004, so my anniversary is coming up!
+Anyway, he invited me to an interview, so I came up to Oregon and did the interview.
+The interview went really well, and they called me the next day to offer me the job and ask me when I could start.
+That was October 2004, so my anniversary is this month!

 Actually, the entire process of me getting this job was a Godsend.
+I was in the middle of buying a new house in California when I was offered the UO job.
+I had made a deal with a gentleman to buy his house—there were no banks or real estate agents involved.
+So I talked to the gentleman I was buying the house from and explained my situation.
+Would you believe it, he gave me all my money back!
+This job really was a Godsend.
 My wife and I prayed about it and it all worked out.
-We bought a lovely house in Creswell, and we were blessed because we could afford far more home here than we could of in California.
-We are very blessed.
+We bought a lovely house in Creswell, and we were lucky because we could afford far more home here than we could in California.
+We were very blessed.

 What obstacles have you overcome in your career?

-The move up from California was a big obstacle.
-I will never forget the advice from my mentor and supervisor Chris Franco.
+I have overcome lots of obstacles.
+The move up from California was a big scary change.
+I will never forget the advice from my mentor (Chris Franco); he really took care of me and brought me up.
 When he found out I was applying for a job at the UO, I asked him to please not hold it against me because I was considering leaving.
-He told me that if I were to be offered the UO job and did not take it, he would hold that against me.
-He knew it was a great opportunity for me and my family.
+He told me that if I were hired at the UO, I had to take it and if I did not take the job, he would absolutely hold that against me.
+He knew it was a ‘once-in-a-lifetime’ shot.

 There have been other obstacles.
 We have been through a lot at the UO.
 I was hired for offset press in 2004 but that equipment was decommissioned in 2017.
 We still have two small presses for that work but most of the equipment is no longer in production.
-At that time, I was the only pressman left and so I was unsure about what would happen to me.
+At that time, I was the only pressman/printing press operator left and so I was unsure about what would happen to me.
 I was always willing to do other things and was well versed in everything that goes on in the print shop.
 It was a challenging time but an opportunity to learn other tasks here.
-I worked with the digital press and our ink jet mailing equipment, and even ran mail routes.
-In fact, they gave me a resiliency award to recognize me for making the best of the situation.
+I worked with the digital press and our ink jet mailing equipment.
+In fact, they gave me a resiliency award to recognize me for trying to make the best of the situation.
 I still have that award somewhere.

-So, over time and with support from leadership here at Print services my position, went from pressman to Printing Trade Specialist and Lead Bindery Worker.
+So, after trying lots of different things, and with help from my director at the time, my position, organically, went from pressman to Printing Trade Specialist and Lead Bindery Worker.

 How has working at UO enabled your professional goals and interests?

-What I have learned here is to listen to my co-workers and management to find out what there needs are so I can be a better part of the team.
+What I have learned here is to listen to my co-workers and management to find out what there’s need are so I can be a better part of the team.
+I try to be as strong a team player as I can be.
 I am enormously proud to be part of this team.
-We are small in numbers, but together we accomplish a lot.
+We are small in numbers, but we accomplish a lot.
 And of course, we do not get a lot of recognition for all the amazing work we do but that’s ok.
 I love being part of what we do and being part of the mission of the university.
-We play a small part, but it is important.
+We play a small part in the university’s work, but it is important.

 What do you like about your current position?

 These years of being in the printing industry, we never stop learning.
-There are changes in technology, there is problem solving that needs to happen.
+There are changes in technology, there is problem solving that needs to happen, and there is always an art and a science to printing.
 There is always something new that comes up.
 In some ways, the job is the same but, in many ways, it is always different.
 I like that a lot.

 What advice do you have for someone thinking of applying to the UO?

-I would tell them to apply whether you think you are qualified or not.
-All they can do is say “no”.
+I would tell them—and I have told several people—apply whether you think you are qualified enough.
+All they can say is “no”.
+When I applied, it was intimidating; I thought I had no chance.
 If someone like me can get hired here, anyone can get hired!

+Just apply!
+The best time to apply for a job is when you have one.
 This is a wonderful place to work: the environment, the culture, the benefits, and the people.
-The team I work with is like family, and we do well together.
+The team I work in is like a family, and we do well together.
 I cannot talk highly enough of our team.

 Share a little about yourself personally: